venomboss985/Raspberry-Pi-Introduction/1_Basic_Setup/Basic_Setup_Part_1_Slides.md

 ## First Boot (Headless)

 * Make sure your Pi has a local wired or wireless connection to your computer
-* Ping the Pi by opening a terminal on your computer and using `ping <pi hostname>.local`
+* Ping the Pi by opening a terminal on your computer and using `ping <pi hostname>` with your configured credentials
   * If nothing comes back, give it another minute or two to boot up
-  * If nothing comes back after ~5-10 minutes or so, something may have gone wrong during configuration
+  * Try adding `.local` to the end of the hostname
-* Once the ping comes back, enter `ssh <username>@<hostname>.local`
+* Once the ping comes back, enter `ssh <username>@<hostname>`
 * Type in your password (it won't be visible when you type it)
 * And you should now be logged in!

+---

+## Headless Troubleshooting

+* If nothing comes back from the ping:
+  * Make sure you are entering the right user and host names
+  * Make sure it has the right network credentials
+  * Make sure nothing else on the network is using the same hostname as the Pi (can conflict with connections)
+  * If wired, make sure the ethernet cable is good
+    * Or if using a Pi Zero, that its a data cable, not 'charge only'
+  * Give it more time to fully boot, or reboot if waited >5-10 mins
+* If none of these work, send a message in our `#electronics` channel

 ---